gravitational/predicate-lang/rfd/0002-linter.md

 ### Out of scope

 Programming language specefic rules.
 Since predicate policies are authored in python, policy authors can take advantage of available python language linters such as [pylint](https://pylint.pycqa.org/en/latest/) to enforce python code-specific best practices.
-Predicate classes and methods will also be readily available on autosuggestions when using extensions such as the one available in [Python VS Code extension](https://code.visualstudio.com/docs/python/linting).

 ## Lint rules

 Rules are the core part of a linter.
 For predicate we can basically divide rules into two categories:

-1. Styles rules:
+1. Style rules:

    - Opinionated rules on how a policy should be authored.